Updated: Nov 4, 2021

 Place a 3-ft wide barrier of wood chips or gravel between lawns and wooded areas and around patios and play equipment.
 This will restrict tick migration into recreational areas.

 When environment modification is not possible, it may be appropriate to restrict the dog’s access from areas harbouring ticks.
-Restricting a dog’s access from crawl spaces and gaps underneath kennels can help prevent reacquisition of the dog tick while limiting the time spent in wooded areas may prevent infestations with ticks.
+Restricting a dog’s access from crawl spaces and gaps underneath kennels can help prevent the reacquisition of the dog tick while limiting the time spent in wooded areas may prevent infestations with ticks.

 Mow the lawn frequently and keep leaves raked.